pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-presentation were developed by [[Abraham Nemeth]{.underline}](https://en.wikipedia.org/wiki/Abraham_Nemeth) \-- the MathSpeak ruleset for voicing and the Nemeth Braille notation for tactile.
-Both sets were designed for human creation.
-MathSpeak, to enable a non-expert reader to read mathematical publications to a blind users; Nemeth Braille for a braille transcriber.
+presentation were developed by [[Abraham Nemeth]{.underline}](https://en.wikipedia.org/wiki/Abraham_Nemeth) \-- the MathSpeak ruleset for voicing and the Nemeth Braille notation for tactile presentation.
+A critical point is that both sets were designed for human creation.
+MathSpeak, to enable a non-expert reader to read mathematical publications to blind users; Nemeth Braille for a specialist braille transcriber (and a trained reader).

 According to Volker Sorge (who implemented support for both as part of Speech Rule Engine and MathJax), neither MathSpeak nor Nemeth Braille can be produced from input without extensive heuristics.
-They are in fact not properly specified and can be contradictory according to Volker Sorge.
+They are in fact not properly specified and can be contradictory according to Volker.

 I would argue this is by design - they could assume a human orator/transcriber who can and should adjust rules on the fly to enhance